Skip to main content

 " Heer!"
 Bhago's call made her run away as he smiled.

-Ajabde was sitting amidst the girls chattering and teasing when Ranima entered causing the room to go silent and making Ajabde smile.
-She took her hand and pulled her up. " It's time Princess, ready?"
-She nodded a shy yes as Ranima veiled her face and held her left hand and her Mom her right as Heer, Bhago, Rosalina and Mahek held a chunri over her head as she entered the grounds making heads turn.
-She looked down at the grass as she walked, not looking but feeling all eyes on her when she shivered a little knowing now she was being stared at by the pair of eyes that twinkled at her view.
+Ajabde was sitting amidst the girls, chattering and teasing, when Ranima entered, causing the room to go silent and making Ajabde smile.
+She took her hand and pulled her up. " It's time, Princess, ready?"
+She nodded a shy yes as Ranima veiled her face and held her left hand and her Mom her right as Heer, Bhago, Rosalina, and Mahek held a chunri over her head as she entered the grounds, making heads turn.
+She looked down at the grass as she walked, not looking but feeling all eyes on her when she shivered a little, knowing now she was being stared at by the pair of eyes that twinkled in her view.
 He watched her walk up to the mandap in her wedding lehenga, her face barely visible.
 A purdah was dropped between them as the Pandit went on...
 Gangeja yamuneja Godavari Krishna Kauveri....
-The veil was now turned into a wall so that the crowd couldn't see Ajabde's face but he could as Bhago helped lift her veil and eyes met.
+The veil was now turned into a wall so that the crowd couldn't see Ajabde's face, but he could as Bhago helped lift her veil, and their eyes met.
 Nervous, happy, blushing eyes.
-As she looked down as quickly as her veil fell.
-He looked away smiling.
+As she lowered her gaze, her veil fell quickly.
+He looked away, smiling.

-The priest told it was time for the Jaimala as two large rose garlands were brought by the servants.
-As they held the mala and stared at each other Shakti smiled and he and Ven lifted Pratap on their shoulder making it impossible for Ajab to reach his head.
+The priest said that it was time for the Jaimala, as two large rose garlands were brought by the servants.
+As they held the mala and stared at each other, Shakti smiled, and he and Ven lifted Pratap on their shoulder, making it impossible for Ajab to reach his head.
 Rohan and Chaks decided to help by lifting her as the audience giggled.

 " Haww!
 Bhago!"
 Ajabde looked around.